 Predators & Threats

 People take over their habitat and threaten these birds through urbanization.
 This affects population numbers by driving cranes away from their breeding, roosting, nesting, and feeding grounds.

 Reproduction, Babies, & Lifespan

 During their first breeding attempts they often fail.
 Sometimes this period of failure leads to a “divorce” of the birds to find new mates.
 As long as they breed successfully, a male and female will stay together in their lifelong pairing.

 Scientists studied Sandhill cranes in Florida.
 Of these 22 pairs, seven couples stayed together for 11 years.
 Of the 15 that did not stay together, just over half of the relationships ended because of one of the birds’ death.
 About 18 percent of the birds divorced and scientists could not track 29 percent of the pairs.

 These birds breed according to the individual breeding season of their species.
 The season depends on local climate and conditions.
 Migrating birds breed immediately upon arriving in their summer habitat from late spring to early summer.
-Tropical they typically prefer to breed during wet or monsoon seasons.
+Tropical birds typically prefer to breed during wet or monsoon seasons.

 The eggs hatch about a month after laying.
 When the chicks hatch, their parents feed them until the babies can fly away from the nest.
 This is typically after two months.
 Young birds can reproduce at three to five years of age.

 Wild birds typically live for 20 to 30 years.
 In captivity, a Siberian crane lived for 83 years.

 Because there are so many types of these birds, the population varies widely.
 Conservation status also depends on the individual species.

 Below is the conservation status of each of the 15 types of cranes in the world today, according to the International Union for Conservation of Nature: